elastic/data-extraction-service/README.md

 ## Release

+To release a new version of Elastic Extraction Service, you need to go to [buildkite release pipeline](https://buildkite.com/elastic/data-extraction-service-release),
+1. Click `New Build`,
+2. Select `HEAD` for `Commit`.
+3. For `Branch`, choose `main` to release a new minor version, or choose the relevant maintenance branch (`x.y`) to release a new patch version.
-To release a new version of Elastic Extraction Service, you need to go to [buildkite release pipeline](https://buildkite.com/elastic/data-extraction-service-release), click `New Build`, select `HEAD` for `Commit` and `main` for `Branch` and click `Create Build`.
-This will release a new version, build a docker image and push it to https://docker.elastic.co, and bump the version to the next minor.
+4. click `Create Build`.

+This will release a new version, create a new maintenance branch (if applicable), build a docker image, and push it to https://docker.elastic.co, and bump the version file(s) to the next version(s).

 ## Logging